Detecting multiple generalized change-points by isolating single ones: Computational complexity and practicalities

-{\textbf{Choice of the threshold constant.}} In order to decide $C$ and $\tilde{C}$ in \eqref{threshold} and \eqref{threshold_linear}, respectively, we ran a large-scale simulation study involving a wide range of signals.
+\end{corollary} For the practical choice of the values of $C$ and $\tilde{C}$, in \eqref{threshold} and \eqref{threshold_linear}, respectively, we ran a large-scale simulation study involving a wide range of signals.
 The number of change-points, $N$, was generated from the Poisson distribution with rate parameter $N_{\alpha}\in \left\lbrace 4,8,12 \right\rbrace$.
-For $T \in \left\lbrace 100,200,500,1000,2000,5000 \right\rbrace$, we uniformly distributed the change-points in $\left\lbrace 1,\ldots,T \right\rbrace$.
+For $T \in \left\lbrace 100,200,500,1000,2000,5000 \right\rbrace$, we uniformly distributed the change-points in $\left\lbrace 1,2,\ldots,T \right\rbrace$.
 Then, for piecewise-constant (or continuous piecewise-linear) signals, at each change-point location we introduced a jump (or a slope change) which followed the normal distribution with mean zero and variance $\sigma^2 \in \left\lbrace 1,3,5 \right\rbrace$.
 Standard Gaussian noise was then added onto the simulated signal.
 For each value of $N_\alpha$, $\sigma^2$ and $T$ we generated 1000 replicates and estimated the number of change-points using ID with threshold $\zeta_T$ as in \eqref{threshold} and \eqref{threshold_linear} for a variety of constant values $C$ and $\tilde{C}$.
-The best behaviour occurred when, approximately, $C=1$ and $\tilde{C} = 1.4$.
-These values will be referred to as the default constants.
-In the SIC-based approach of Section \ref{subsec:sSIC}, we started by detecting change-points using threshold $\tilde{\zeta}_T < \zeta_T$.
-In practice, we take the constants related to $\tilde{\zeta}_T$, namely $C_{\tilde{\zeta}_T}$ and $\tilde{C}_{\tilde{\zeta}_T}$ as defined in Section \ref{subsec:sSIC}, to be 0.9 and 1.25, respectively.\\ {\textbf{Choice of the expansion parameter $\lambda_T$.}} Due to the low computational complexity of ID, we take $\lambda = 3$, leading to good accuracy even for signals with frequent change-points.
-For examples of execution speeds for two models, (T1) and (T2) defined below, on a 3.60GHz CPU with 16 GB of RAM, see Table \ref{table_lambda}.
-We employed the ID-variant for long signals explained in Section \ref{subsec:var_proposed}. \begin{itemize} \item[(T1)] Length $l_j = 7\times 10^{j}, j=3,4,5$, with change-points at $7, 14, \ldots, l_j - 7$, with values between change-points $0,4,0,4,\ldots, 0, 4$.
-The standard deviation is $\sigma=0.5$. \item[(T2)] Length $l_j = 7 \times 10^{j}, j=3,4,5$, with no change-points.
-The standard deviation is $\sigma=1$. \end{itemize}
+The best behaviour occurred when, approximately, $C=1.05$ and $\tilde{C} = 1.4$.
+These values will be referred to as the default constants and they hold true for all signals that satisfy the assumption of the error terms $\epsilon_t$ being i.i.d.
+Gaussian.
+We note that the value of $\tilde{C} = 1.4$ does not violate Corollary \ref{cor:bound} because the result expressed in the latter is only for piecewise-constant signals, while the constant $\tilde{C}$ applies to the scenario of continuous, piecewise-linear signals.
+Due to the fact that the contrast function used is based on local averaging, the CLT can be used to show that for sufficiently large sample size $T$, ID is robust when the normality assumption is not satisfied; this has also been explored in \cite{Fearnhead2020}.
+Also, pre-averaging is a practical approach that we employed in Section \ref{subsec:ht_variant} for such cases with error departures from Gaussianity.